(This article may or may not contain affiliate links. What does that mean?)

 Huntington Beach – Bay Village Ohio

 Huntington Beach is located on the West Side of Cleveland.
-It’s got a unique set up because the beach is located on the other side of a literal cliff.
-You park up top and then take stairs down to the beach.
+This public beach has a unique set up because it is located on the other side of a literal cliff.
+You park up top and then take stairs down to the beach area.
 (There is a boat ramp/handicap accessible entrance to the beach, but it’s drop off only, no parking).
-Huntington Beach has lifeguards on duty throughout the summer, picnic areas “up top” and concession stands.
+Huntington Beach has lifeguards on duty throughout the summer, a picnic pavilion “up top” and concession stands.

 Pro: The “Hut” Concession Stand sells Honey Hut Ice Cream, which is made just up the road in Cleveland.
-Honey Hut ice cream is an absolute staple of a Cleveland summer.
+Honey Hut ice cream is an absolute staple on hot summer days in Cleveland.
 You haven’t lived until you have tried the Fresh Banana ice cream.

 Con: You have to haul your toddler down a lot of stairs.
 I consider a trip to Huntington Beach to be leg day.